 - A Matter Balance

-Through these programs, Katherine works with older adults in the Boston area to reduce their risk of injury from falling and with a goal of improving their strength, flexibility, and balance.
+Through these programs, the coordinator works with older adults in the Boston area to reduce their risk of injury from falling and with a goal of improving their strength, flexibility, and balance.
 Our Falls Prevention Outreach efforts help participants maintain their health and independence by preventing falls and resulting injuries.

 To date, the FORTE team has completed 3,536 follow-up interviews with 2,836 trauma survivors.
 It has also published 13 manuscripts in peer-reviewed surgical journals spanning multiple areas, including mental, physical, and social health outcomes research.
 FORTE is also applying for R-01 funding and planning to expand to other trauma centers across the country.
 By interviewing patients during their first year following their injury, we are learning more about the long-term challenges people face as they recover from traumatic injury.
 The FORTE project can ultimately help patients and providers to predict long-term outcomes about a specific injury and inform decisions of healthcare.
 For more information, contact Juan Herrera-Escobar, MD or visit the FORTE website.